 - Massage Therapists

-As companies and organizations across the country recognize the benefits afforded to those participating in health and fitness programs, the need for fitness trainers & instructors will continue to outpace the average of other jobs.
+As companies and industry organizations across the country recognize the benefits afforded to those participating in health and fitness programs, the need for fitness trainers & instructors will continue to outpace the average of other jobs.

-Percentile | Associates Degree in Exercise Science Salary |
+Percentile | Average Salary Data |

 ---|---|